This is the ultimate guide to mixing alcohol and bodybuilding.

 I’m all for moderation and alcohol is no different.
 While there are people out there who think that alcohol consumption is only “effective” if it gets them completely smashed, I don’t agree.

 As we already discussed above, alcohol provides many short and long-term benefits, when consumed moderately.
 It also provides immediate benefits:

 Being able to enjoy things in moderation is important and helps build discipline and self-control.
 Drinking in moderation provides these benefits with little to no drawbacks.

 Overdo it and things can get messy.

-If you decide to eat 1000-1500 calories after drinking, you’re obviously going to gain weight.
-But that’s not because “alcohol is fattening”, it’s because you’ve made a poor choice.
+If you decide to eat 1000-1500 calories after drinking, you might gain weight.
+That’s not because “alcohol is fattening," but because you’ve made a poor choice.

-And speaking of poor choices, if you take my previous tip seriously, you probably won’t find yourself in a situation where you’re destroying a greasy burger at 3 AM.
+And speaking of poor choices, if you take my previous tip seriously, you probably won’t find yourself in a situation where you’re working on a greasy burger at 3 AM.

-But, in any case, I recommend avoiding eating after drinking.
+But, in any case, I recommend to avoid eating after drinks.
 If you want to eat, go for lower calorie options like lean meats, veggies, and protein powder.
 Some rice cakes are also a good option because they take a while to eat and can fill you up.

 This tip doesn’t apply to everyone and it’s more dependant on the individual and their situation.

 The potential “reduction” in muscle protein synthesis and testosterone levels over the following 24-48 hours after moderate drinking won’t be noticeable and won’t disrupt your performance in the gym.
 But, if you drink more and wake up dehydrated and with a bad hangover, you should skip the workout that day and instead focus on recovery.